What is social prescribing at Bath?

 Support with your mental health and wellbeing

-If you want to talk to someone about any element of your wellbeing the Student Support Advice Team is here to support you.
+If you want to talk to someone about anything related to your wellbeing the Student Support Advice Team is here to support you.
 They provide practical support and advice, and can help you access a range of services.
-Visit Student Support any day of the week 9am-5pm, including weekends.
+Student Support Advice Team is available Monday to Friday from 9am to 5pm at the Roper Centre in 4 West.